processing/pr05-grant/2024_NewBeginnings/final-reports/pr05_2024_final_report_Claudine_Chen.md

    `maxRevision` to `228`.
 This cap can be applied by setting `override` to {`maxRevision`: `228`}
    * `log` - Any notes of explanation, such as why a library was labeled `BROKEN`
 * Other fields to be included are
-   * `previous_versions` - a list of previous `prettyVersion` values.
+   * `previousVersions` - a list of previous `prettyVersion` values.
 This is a future facing field.
-   * `date_added` - Date library was added to contributions.
+   * `dateAdded` - Date library was added to contributions.
 This will be added whenever a new library is added.
 To have complete data for this field will require some detective work into the archives.
-   * `last_updated` - Date library was last updated in the repo.
+   * `lastUpdated` - Date library was last updated in the repo.
 This will be added whenever a library is updated.
 To have complete data for this field will require waiting for all libraries to be updated, or will require some detective work into the archives.